JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/deploying/index.md

 Let’s move with the final API to delete records from the database.

-The method is going to be <strong>DELETE</strong>.
+The method is going to be **DELETE**.
 I don’t need to pass anything in the body.

 You can see I received 204 HTTP Response that means the record has been successfully removed from the database.